VelocityMaximus/Eding-Shopfloor-Programmer-mill-/README.md

-# EdingCNC Shopfloor Programmer for millingmachines
+# EdingCNC Shopfloor Programmer for Eding CNC based millingmachines

 A tool to easy make simple shapes programmed on the machine.